Villadsen algebras: of the second kind

 Let us consider how base space homeomorphisms interact with the Villadsen connecting maps when there are coefficients, as in \cref{vmapII}. \begin{lemma} Suppose that \( \phi\colon \compact \tensor {C}(X) \to \compact \tensor\compact \tensor {C}(X^{\times m}) \) is a Villadsen connecting map with evaluation points $(y_i)$ and coefficient projections $p_i.$ Let $h\colon X\to X$ be a given self-homeomorphism of $X.$ Let us denote the pullback action of $h$ on $ {M}_n \otimes {C}(X)$ by $\hat h.$ Then

 is a Villadsen connecting map with evaluation points $(h(y_i))$ and coefficient projections $\hat h \compose p_i.$ If the given homeomorphism $h$ happens to be connected to the identity, then $\hat h \compose p_i$ is implemented by applying an inner automorphism to $p_i.$ \end{lemma} \begin{proof} The first part is proven just as in \cref{conjugation.lemma}.
 For the statement on inner automorphisms, recall that if two projections are linked by a homotopy (\emph{i.e.} are linked by a norm-continuous path of projections) then the homotopy is implemented by unitaries, see for example Corollary 5.2.9 in \cite{WeggeOlsen}.
-The Corollary is for single projections, not families, but we can as well take a finite orthogonal sum and apply the Corollary to $\sum p_i$ and $\hat h \left( \sum p_i\right).$ \end{proof} Following this method, beginning for example with infinite dimensional projective space as the initial object, we can obtain additional Villadsen idempotents $V_p$ that are in this second class of Villadsen's algebras: \begin{theorem} There is an idempotent in the class of Villadsen algebras of the second kind, and it is simple, separable and nuclear.\end{theorem} \begin{proof}Let us choose initial object $A_1 := \compact\tensor C(\CP{\infty}),$ and let $\phi_{\{y\}}$ denote a \vcm with one evaluation point, $y\in \CP{\infty}.$ We may for example choose the coefficient vector bundle to be the tautological line bundle over $\CP{\infty}.$ Since $\CP{\infty}$ has only one nontrivial homotopy group (that one being equal to $\zahlen$), the self-homeomorphisms are topologically classified by their action on $\zahlen.$ (Compare \cite{McGibbon}.)
+The Corollary is for single projections, not families, but we can as well take a finite orthogonal sum and apply the Corollary to $\sum p_i$ and $\hat h \left( \sum p_i\right).$ \end{proof} Following this method, beginning for example with infinite dimensional projective space as the initial object, we can obtain an additional Villadsen idempotent $W_p$ in the second class of Villadsen's algebras: \begin{theorem} There is an idempotent in the class of Villadsen algebras of the second kind, and it is simple, separable and nuclear.\end{theorem} \begin{proof}Let us choose initial object $A_1 := \compact\tensor C(\CP{\infty}),$ and let $\phi_{\{y\}}$ denote a \vcm with one evaluation point, $y\in \CP{\infty}.$ We may for example choose the coefficient vector bundle to be the tautological line bundle over $\CP{\infty}.$ Since $\CP{\infty}$ has only one nontrivial homotopy group, that one being equal to $\zahlen$, the self-homeomorphisms are topologically classified by their action on $\zahlen,$ in other words, they may act either as 1 or as -1.
+(Compare \cite{McGibbon}.)
 Let $h_n\colon \CP{\infty}\to\CP{\infty}$ be a sequence of homeomorphisms in the topological component of the identity, and approaching the identity, such that: \begin{itemize} \item The orbit of the point $y\in\CP{\infty}$ under the $h_n$ is dense in $\CP{\infty}$ \item The homeomorphisms $ h_n \colon \CP{\infty}\to\CP{\infty}$ satisfy $\dist(h_n,h_{n+1}) < \frac{1}{n}.$ \end{itemize} Now, the first property insures that, in view of \cref{conjugation.lemma}, the inductive limit